Windows

 How to Turn On or Off Paging File Encryption in Windows 11

-This guide will help you easily turn on or turn off the encryption for your computer’s paging file in Windows 11.
+This guide will help you easily turn on or turn off the encryption for your paging file in Windows 11.
+Don’t worry—we’ll explain everything in simple terms.

 What is Paging File Encryption?

-Windows uses something called a paging file (also known as virtual memory) to store information temporarily when your computer’s memory (RAM) is full.
+Windows uses something called a paging file (also known as virtual memory) to store information temporarily when your computer’s RAM is full.
 Think of it as extra storage space on your hard drive that helps your computer run smoothly.

+Why does this matter?
 By default, this paging file is not encrypted.
 This means the data stored there could be read by someone with bad intentions if they access your computer.
-Encrypting the paging file protects this data but might make your computer work a little harder.
+Encrypting the paging file protects this data.

 How to Check and Change Paging File Encryption